RAMAN1497/Algorithms/README.md

 Time Complexity
 Time O(log n)
-Space O(log n) due to recursion stack
+Space O(log n)

 Use Case
 Used in cryptographic algorithms such as RSA and Diffie Hellman.
-Used for fast modular exponentiation in competitive programming.
+Fast modular exponentiation in competitive programming.
 Efficient computation of large powers.

 2. Permutations of a String